How to Personalise Your Loyalty Program - 6 Great Examples

 Top Example: Kiehl’s

-Kiehl’s, along with many other brands, provide a welcome offer upon registration of customer details.
+Kiehl’s, along with many other brands, provides a welcome offer upon registration of customer details.
 This means they have identified a distinct segment - new customers - and rewarded it with something of value to them.

 Gamification

-Loyalty gamification is a fantastic addition to any loyalty program.
 It boosts customer engagement, which is a key driver of customer loyalty.
 Due to the nature of gamification, it makes your program instantly stand out in the crowd, leading to a personalised feel.

 Top Example: Nectar

 With the Nectar loyalty app, you get a chance to win bonus loyalty points each time you shop at Sainsbury’s.
-When you use your Nectar card in store or online with Sainsbury’s, you instantly receive a push notification to “scratch and win”.
-Other common examples of simple gamifications include “fill out a questionnaire for a chance to win” or “write a review to be in with a chance of winning”.
+When you use your Nectar card in-store or online with Sainsbury’s, you instantly receive a push notification to “scratch and win”.

 Find the best gamification examples